kivy/kivy/doc/sources/guide2/events.rst

 Events and Properties
 =====================

-Events are an important part of kivy programming.
+Events are an important part of Kivy programming.
 That may not be surprising to those with GUI development experience, but it's an important concept for newcomers.
-Once you understand how events work and how to bind to them, you will see them everywhere in kivy.
-They make it easy to build whatever behaviour you want into kivy.
+Once you understand how events work and how to bind to them, you will see them everywhere in Kivy.
+They make it easy to build whatever behavior you want into Kivy.

-The following illustration shows how events are handled in the kivy framework.
+The following illustration shows how events are handled in the Kivy framework.

 .. image:: images/Events.*

 Introduction to the Event Dispatcher
 ------------------------------------